-- Four (04) isolates of Cholerae probable non 01 & non 0139, packaged and to be shipped to NICD S. Africa for further testing. - Translation of case management charts into Arabic language to facilitate easy understanding by healthcare workers. - Provision of adequate clean and safe water, especially in the cholera outbreak and high-risk locations. - Enhance cholera RDT testing of suspected cholera cases at health facilities and treatment centers and strengthen the capacity of Malakal Hospital to perform culture and sensitivity of stool samples - Accelerate RCCE interventions at POC and Malakal town. - Finalize the cholera response plan and budget for resource mobilization. - Provide a designated ambulance to support the referral of cholera cases. - Identify and train safe and dignified burial (SDB) teams.
+- Four (04) isolates of Cholerae probable non 01 & non 0139, packaged and to be shipped to NICD S. Africa for further testing. - Translation of case management charts into Arabic language to facilitate easy understanding by healthcare workers. - Provision of adequate clean and safe water, especially in the cholera outbreak and high-risk locations.

-- Raising the 02 emergency 10M3 Bladder collapsible tank platform- each with mud soil filled in sandbags for 1.5 height to give a good flow of water during fetching - Training of mobile sanitation community committee on basic sanitation topics and messages prior to general clean-up campaign to maintain clean environment. - Coordination with MSF on WASH NFI distribution targeting the affected cases after discharge.
+- Enhance cholera RDT testing of suspected cholera cases at health facilities and treatment centers and strengthen the capacity of Malakal Hospital to perform culture and sensitivity of stool samples - Accelerate RCCE interventions at POC and Malakal town. - Finalize the cholera response plan and budget for resource mobilization. - Provide a designated ambulance to support the referral of cholera cases. - Identify and train safe and dignified burial (SDB) teams. - Training of mobile sanitation community committee on basic sanitation topics and messages prior to general clean-up campaign to maintain clean environment. - Coordination with MSF on WASH NFI distribution targeting the affected cases after discharge.